![]() |

 3) Submit evidence that the political subdivision supports a paid emergency management work effort of at least 50% of the political subdivision's standard full-time work week, not including exercise hours.

-i) Within six months after the date of appointment, unless this time is extended by IEMA up to one year from the date of appointment, the ESDA coordinator has completed the IEMA New Coordinators Workshop Course and the Principles of Emergency Management Course or courses determined by IEMA to be consistent with or at least as stringent as these courses; and
+A) An ESDA coordinator appointed after January 1, 2002 has completed, within 12 months after the date of appointment, the IEMA New Coordinators Workshop Course and the Principles of Emergency Management Course or courses determined by IEMA to be consistent with or at least as stringent as these courses; and

-7) Conduct an exercise in accordance with the requirements of Subpart D of this Part.
+6) Conduct an exercise in accordance with the requirements of Subpart D.

-c) The term of accreditation is two years, with beginning and ending dates indicated on the accreditation document issued by IEMA.
-Eligible ESDA applicants may seek accreditation renewal by satisfying the requirements of subsection (b) of this Section.
+c) The term of accreditation shall be at least two years but not longer than four years, with beginning and ending dates indicated on the accreditation document issued by IEMA.
+IEMA may extend an existing term of accreditation as long as the total term of accreditation does not exceed four years.
+Eligible ESDA applicants may seek accreditation renewal by satisfying the requirements of subsection (b).

-d) IEMA shall issue an accreditation document under signature of the IEMA Director.
+d) IEMA shall issue an accreditation document, including extensions of an existing term of accreditation, under signature of the IEMA Director.